Enhancing Noise-Robust Losses for Large-Scale Noisy Data Learning: Related Work

-Similar to cleaning the training data, choosing a noise robust loss function can be synergized with many of the aforementioned methods.
-Bounded losses, being noise-tolerant compared to unbounded ones \cite{ghosh2017robust}, have been proposed in several forms.
-In Ref.~\cite{feng2021can}, the Cross Entropy loss is expanded to varying orders to render it bounded, while Ref.~\cite{lyu2019curriculum} proposes the \emph{curriculum loss}, a tight upper bound of the 0-1 loss.
-A non-bounded noise robust loss is suggested in Ref.~\cite{xu2019l_dmi} based on information theoretic arguments.
+Opting for a noise-robust loss function can complement and enhance many of the strategies described above.
+In \cite{ghosh2017robust} it has been shown that bounded and symmetric losses are noise-tolerant.
+The belief that symmetric losses are prone to underfitting \cite{zhang2018generalized,zhou2021asymmetric} led to the development of alternative loss functions. \cite{feng2021can} augment the Cross Entropy loss to render it bounded, and \cite{lyu2019curriculum} introduce the \emph{curriculum loss}, acting as a tight upper bound to the 0-1 loss.
+Meanwhile, \cite{xu2019l_dmi} advocate for a non-bounded loss based on information-theoretic arguments.

-For our analysis, we consider all loss functions mentioned in the two recent review papers Refs.~\cite{liang2022review,song2022learning} that do not necessitate any architectural or learning algorithm modifications from the default gradient descent with Cross Entropy.
-These include the generalized Cross Entropy (genCE) \cite{zhang2018generalized} that combines Mean Absolute Error (MAE) with Cross Entropy (CE) using a Box-Cox transformation, and the Symmetric Cross Entropy (symCE) which adds a rescaled version of MAE to the CE loss \cite{wang2019symmetric}.
-We also consider two active-passive (actPas) losses which are a linear combination of MAE and a normalized version of either CE or the Focal loss \cite{ma2020normalized}.
-Additionally, we consider the Bi-Tempered Logistic loss (biTemp) which \emph{tempers} the exponential and logarithmic functions to create a bounded combination of Tempered Softmax with Tempered Logistic loss \cite{amid2019robust}.
-Lastly, we always include the Cross Entropy loss and the originally proposed, bounded MAE loss \cite{ghosh2017robust} in our analysis.
+Various combinations have emerged to take advantage of the strengths of multiple losses.
+The generalized Cross Entropy (genCE) \cite{zhang2018generalized} synergizes MAE with the Cross Entropy loss (CE) using a Box-Cox transformation, in an attempt to combine the fast initial learning performance of CE with the noise robustness of MAE.
+On the other hand, symmetric Cross Entropy (symCE) uses a linear combination of these two losses \cite{wang2019symmetric}.
+Active-Passive Losses employ linear combinations of MAE with a normalized version of either CE or the Focal loss \cite{ma2020normalized}.
+Lastly, the Bi-Tempered Logistic loss (biTemp) \emph{tempers} the exponential and logarithmic functions to create robust loss function similar to the cross entropy \cite{amid2019robust}.